Share the Lore!

 Through incantations and chants, the creation of charms and amulets, the concoction of potions, the crafting of dolls and similar figures, and the prediction of future events.

-All of these forms of magic can be wielded for “the good” 一 especially because none of them are inherently “bad”, by definition.
+All of these forms of sorcery can be wielded for “the good” 一 especially because none of them are inherently “bad”, by definition.

 For instance, oracles can help people prepare for what is coming.

-Furthermore, there are believed to be chants and potions meant to preserve health.
+Furthermore, there are believed to be chants and potions meant to preserve health that Wiccans use to this day.

 The problem is, this traditional “meaning” is greatly influenced by other concepts, like folklore, religion, and the prejudice that comes with it 一 making it hard to view the “objective reality” of witchcraft without being biased in a sense.